btaba/yarlp/README.md

 `python yarlp/experiment/experiment.py --help`

-If you want to run things manually:
+If you want to run things manually, look in `examples` or look at this:

 ```python
 from yarlp.agent.trpo_agent import TRPOAgent